HypothesisWorks/hypothesis/README.rst

 -------------------

 If you use or are interested in using Hypothesis, we have `a mailing list <https://groups.google.com/forum/#!forum/hypothesis-users>`_.
+We also have the IRC channel #hypothesis on freenode.

-Feel free to use it to ask for help, provide feedback, or discuss anything remotely Hypothesis related at all.
+Feel free to use these to ask for help, provide feedback, or discuss anything remotely Hypothesis related at all.
+When you do, please abide by the `Hacker School social rules <https://www.hackerschool.com/manual#sub-sec-social-rules>`_.

+In particular this is an inclusive environment for people from a variety of backgrounds and skill levels.
+Prejudice and aggression are unwelcome and everyone should be treated with respect.

+I'll do my best to pay attention to peoples' behaviour, but if you see anyone violating these rules and I haven't noticed, please alert me and I'll deal with it.
+Usually I will simply ask people to modify their behaviour, but for particularly severe transgressions, repeat offenders or those unwilling to change their ways I'll ban them from the community.

+(So far there have been absolutely zero problems of this sort, but it's important to set the right tone from the beginning)

 ------
 Usage